KevinKulp/ng-blog/README.md

 The e2e suite can be executed by running `nx e2e ng-blog-e2e:e2e --watch`

 This command will start the client but the api must be started separately.

+## Running lint
+Lint can be executed for all projects by running `nx run-many --all --target=lint`